 If you choose steel, 24-gauge steel is preferable to prevent denting, especially if your door isn’t insulated.
 Anything less than 24-gauge results in a thinner door.

 Aluminum doors are a prevalent choice in humid environments, as they resist rust and corrosion more easily.
 Steel is the most common choice overall, and it often comes with a greater selection of colors.
 Wood is a classic material for a garage door, and composite wood provides insulation and resistance to cracks and rot.
 It can also be painted.

 Your door’s thickness will coincide with its material and insulation levels.
 Higher insulation levels retain heat and dampen sounds.
 If you choose a steel model, keep in mind most residential doors come in 24- to 26-gauge steel.

 Options like the Clopay® CLASSIC™ STEEL doors come in one-, two- and three-layer constructions, while the CANYON RIDGE® CARRIAGE HOUSE model has a five-layer construction.
-Aluminum and wooden doors also have various layer options depending on their construction and insulation.
+Aluminum and wooden garage doors also have various layer options depending on their construction and insulation.